jerdog/auth0-blog/_posts/2018-08-15-react-and-storybook-a-tale-of-reusability.markdown

 git commit -m "Create project structure that integrates with SCSS"
 ```

+> Noticed something different this time?
+Since the `features` folder and its `common` subfolder are currently empty, they were not included as part of the commit bundle by git.
+We could place an `index.js` file inside `common` that exports all of the components within that folder using what is known as a [barrel export](https://medium.com/@klauskpm/do-a-barrel-export-aa5b79b76b05).
+For this blog post, we are not going to use that just yet.

-## Creating Application Theme
+## Creating the Application Theme

-`_theme.scss` is an SCSS partial that will be imported by any other component stylesheet that needs to apply the defined theme based on the [Marvel Banking Style Guide].
+`_theme.scss` is an SCSS partial that will be imported by any other component stylesheet that needs to apply the defined theme based on the [Marvel Banking Style Guide](https://auth0.github.io/marvel-bank-styleguide/).
 You can copy and paste the following definitions to your local `_theme.scss` file:

 ```scss
 // src/styles/_theme.scss